Applied Multi-Messenger Astronomy 1

 Content, Learning Outcome and Preconditions

 Multi-messenger astronomy is a newly emerging field of astronomy dedicated to the understanding of the high-energy content of our universe.
 In contrary to classic astronomy, it is focused on neutrinos, gamma rays, and cosmic rays at energies between several MeV and EeV.
 In order to analyse the enormous amount of data collected from various observatories, it is common practice to apply analysis techniques from statistics, numerics, and data science.
-With the course series Applied Multi-Messenger Astronomy I+II, we want to broaden the students' understanding for the important results and open questions of multi-messenger astronomy and teach the ability to understand and reproduce some of the most important results of the field by applying basics tools of statistics, data analysis, and software engineering.
+We want to broaden the students' understanding for the important results and open questions of multi-messenger astronomy and teach the ability to understand and reproduce some of the most important results of the field by applying basics tools of statistics, data analysis, and software engineering.

 After successful completion of the module the students are able to: